-Rich from heavy cream, whole milk and shredded cheese, these are the Best Scalloped Potatoes on earth.
+Rich from heavy cream, whole milk, and shredded cheese, this is the Best Scalloped Potatoes Recipe on earth.
 Just ask my husband!

-With the addition of some Easter leftovers, baked ham and heavy cream, this baked ham and potato casserole hit all the marks.
+With the addition of some Easter leftovers, baked ham, and heavy cream, this Scalloped Potatoes and Ham hit all the marks.
 It’s creamy, tender, savory and undeniably irresistible.

 It was an America’s Test Kitchen email mentioning their holiday scalloped potatoes that got my attention.
 Rack of lamb was on our Easter menu, so I had cooked a ham earlier in the week, leaving us with a multitude of leftovers.
 Ham sandwiches weren’t cutting it anymore.
-The aha moment was to transform traditional scalloped potatoes into a ham and potato casserole.
+The aha moment was to transform our leftovers into scalloped potatoes and ham.

 Well, if you want the official culinary definition, scalloped potatoes are typically thicker sliced potatoes baked in cream.
 No cheese is added.
 Potatoes Gratin, with au gratin translating to a dish topped with cheese and breadcrumbs in French, are potatoes with those exact toppings.
 Note that gratin potatoes are often sliced a bit thinner than scalloped potatoes.

 But like with these cheesy scalloped potatoes, the rules are broken all the time.
 Though my “scalloped potatoes” might be more appropriately named potatoes gratin, call them whatever you want!
 This is one rich and creamy side dish you’ll want on your menu ASAP.

 These scalloped potatoes are foolproof.
 If you’ve ever made a potato casserole, and remember going back and forth to the oven, poking the potatoes with a knife to find out if they’re tender, this recipe eliminates that tedious step.